Job vs Career. Career vs Job. What’s the difference between the two?

 Crucially, it will also help you build up a network of connects that you can tap into when looking to make the next step in your career.

-A job is fixed and cannot change – that’s why jobs can become obsolete.
-A career is adaptable and can take many twists and turns to fit in with personal, societal and technological changes.
+Jobs are fixed and cannot change – that’s why jobs can become obsolete.
+Whereas a career is adaptable and can take many twists and turns to fit in with personal, societal and technological changes.

 A career encompasses our whole lives.
-When one career avenue is closed to us we need to take stock of the skills and experience we have built up in other areas of our whole career.
+When one career avenue is closed to us we need to take stock of the skills and experience we have built up in order to continue the career, or indeed forge a new one.